 It’s no wonder then that people are turning to fruit to boost their beauty regimes and make their skin dazzle.
 You don’t just have to eat fruit to get the beauty benefits: you can slather it on your face too and give your skin a natural boost.
 What’s more, fruity face-packs are naturally low-cost, making them ideal for regular use.

-Here are some fruit face-pack ideas to make your skin dazzle.
+Here are some fruity face-packs idea to make your skin dazzle.

 Combine berries and chocolate seems, therefore, like a good idea, especially if we want to nourish our skin and protect it against free-radicals and pollution damage.
 Making a chocolate and strawberry face-pack is relatively easy.
 First, grab your Magimix or blender and blend the strawberries to a pulp.
 Then add cocoa powder – not whole chocolate – to the mix and blend it in so that the chocolate no longer clumps together.
 The powder will act as a natural sponge for the liquid given off by the berries.
 Keep adding cocoa until you get a thick, gloopy consistency you can apply to your face.